oliviasylee/Myportfolio/README.md

 - Contact: I put a link on the contact so you can email me or you can reach out to me via the social media icon in the footer.

 ## Usage
-Live application deployed at: https://oliviasylee.github.io/Portfolio/ [![portfolio-screenshot](assets/images/portfolio_web.png)](https://oliviasylee.github.io/Portfolio/)
+Live application deployed at: https://oliviasylee.github.io/Portfolio/ <br>
+[![portfolio-screenshot](assets/images/portfolio_web.png)](https://oliviasylee.github.io/Portfolio/)

 ## Features